-Applications can also be sent electronically to firstname.lastname@example.org.
+Applications can also be sent by email to firstname.lastname@example.org.

 Submitting a Subject Access Request (SAR)

-If you need assistance with completing the Subject Access Request (SAR) form please contact Celyna Coughlan, Data Protection Officer at: email@example.com or by telephone at: 01 631 2398.
+If you need assistance with completing the Subject Access Request (SAR) form please contact Celyna Coughlan, our Data Protection Officer, at firstname.lastname@example.org or by telephone at 01 631 2398.

-In general, there is no charge for individuals who seek access to their personal records under the Data Protection Acts and requests must be completed within one month.
+In general, there is no charge for individuals who seek access to their personal records under the Data Protection Acts and requests will be completed within one month.

 Exceptions to the right of access

 In a small number of circumstances your right to access personal records can be limited.
 This is necessary in order to strike a balance between the rights of the individual, on the one hand, and some important needs of civil society, on the other hand.

 Under the GDPR, each EU Member State will have one or more independent public authorities responsible for monitoring the application of the Regulation.
 In Ireland, under the Data Protection Act 2018, the Data Protection Commissioner has been replaced with a Data Protection Commission.